Tamschi/assert-panic/README.md

 [![Latest Version](https://img.shields.io/crates/v/assert-panic.svg)](https://crates.io/crates/assert-panic)
 [![docs.rs](https://docs.rs/assert-panic/badge.svg?version=1.0.0-preview1)](https://docs.rs/assert-panic/1.0.0-preview1/assert-panic/)

-This library provides a macro that assert that a panic happens, and optionally what (kind of) panic happens.
+This library provides a macro that asserts that a panic happens, and optionally what (kind of) panic happens.

 The simplest version gives you the panic as boxed `Any`.